adloky/smalls/french-classic-b-mbm.md

 White should probably switch plans with 12.h5! g5 13.f4 Nc4 14.Bc1 f5! .
 Now White must allow Black to favourably block the kingside or enter the wild line which Houdini works out to a draw after 15.exf6! e5!
 16.Qg3! ( 16.Qf3 ? is met with 16...e4 17.Qg3 g4! with a clear advantage to Black ) 16...exf4 and now White has no choice but to go for it with 17.Nxf4! .
 When a position becomes too crazy to calculate, we then have no choice but to turn to inductive reasoning, which in this case is "Why the hell not!".
 Two tornados clash and intertwine in the middle, creating a perfect storm of complications.
 Of course this isn't an attack undertaken by anyone sane, but in this case, it happens to work out okay for White.
 After 17...gxf4 18.Qg6+ Kd7 19.Bxc4 Bxc3+ 20.Kf1 , we reach an arcane situation.

 When I was a kid, my family had this strange ping-pong table in the basement.
 Over the years, the Montreal cold and damp weather transformed the table into a warped, Quasimodo-shaped monstrosity, where superior table-tennis skill took a backseat to pure chance.
 Somehow this warped position reminds me of our old table.
+20...Bxa1

-20...Bxa1 ( Black can also play for a win with 20...Bxd4!?
+( Black can also play for a win with 20...Bxd4!?
 21.Rb1 Qxf6 22.Bxd5 c6 23.Bf3 b6 24.Qxf6 Ba6+ 25.Be2 Bxe2+ 26.Kxe2 Bxf6 27.Bxf4 Be5!
-28.Rhd1+ Ke6 29.Rb4 Bxf4 30.Rxf4 Rhf8 31.Re4+ Kf5 with an equal ending ) 21.Bb5+ and Black has a badly weakened garrison with two options: 1.
-Stand his ground to face inevitable defeat with 21...c6?? ( 2.
-Run!
+28.Rhd1+ Ke6 29.Rb4 Bxf4 30.Rxf4 Rhf8 31.Re4+ Kf5 with an equal ending )

+21.Bb5+ and Black has a badly weakened garrison with two options:

+1. Stand his ground to face inevitable defeat with 21...c6??
+22.Qf7+ Kd6 23.Bxf4# mate!
+2. Run!
 Black's king wisely opts for 21...Ke6 22.Qg4+ Kf7 23.Qg6+ Ke6 24.Qg4+ with perpetual check.
-What a delight, when the universe gifts a gambler with a pair of unforeseen aces from the deck ) 22.Qf7+ Kd6 23.Bxf4# mate!
+What a delight, when the universe gifts a gambler with a pair of unforeseen aces from the deck

 **12...Bxb4**